sjthesahiljoseph/SJtheSahilJosephComputer/README.md

     - Disable Notifications when app is closed.
     - And only show taskbar dots even when app is opened.

+## Mail Client:
+- Microsoft Outlook
+    - Download and Install Microsoft Outlook.
+    - Use Outlook for Mails with sjthesahiljoseph@gmail.com.

 ## Browser Apps:
-- Mail Client = Gmail from Mobile & Browser.
-- Discord, Instagram, LinkedIn, GitHub = From Mobile & Browser.
+- Instagram, LinkedIn, GitHub = From Mobile & Browser.
-- Google Workspace = from Browser.
 - YouTube Studio & YouTube = From Mobile & Browser.
 - Payment Apps = From Mobile & Browser.
 - Personal Notes = Google Keep Notes from Mobile & Browser.